Conference USA: History

 CUSA (abbreviated "C-USA" before 2023) was founded in 1995 by the merger of the Metro Conference and Great Midwest Conference, two Division I conferences that did not sponsor football.
 However, the merger did not include either Great Midwest member Dayton or Metro members VCU and Virginia Tech.
-Since this left an uneven number of schools in the conference, Houston of the dissolving Southwest Conference was extended an invitation and agreed to join following the SWC's disbanding at the end of the 1995–96 academic year.
+Since this left an uneven number of schools in the conference, University of Houston of the dissolving Southwest Conference was extended an invitation and agreed to join following the SWC's disbanding at the end of the 1995–96 academic year.
 The conference immediately started competition in all sports, except football which started in 1996.

 Being the result of a merger, CUSA was originally a sprawling, large league that stretched from Florida to Missouri, Wisconsin to Texas.
 Many of its original schools were located in major urban centers and had strong basketball traditions, which helped establish the league on a national basis.

 2005–06 realignment

 The conference saw radical changes for the 2005–06 academic year.
 The Big East Conference had lost several members, and looked to Conference USA to attract replacements.
 Five CUSA members departed for the Big East, including three football-playing schools (Cincinnati, Louisville, and South Florida) and two non-football schools (DePaul and Marquette; both joined the New Big East in 2013).
 Another two schools (Charlotte and Saint Louis) left for the Atlantic 10; TCU joined the Mountain West (and is now in the Big 12 with several other former Southwest Conference members); and a ninth member, Army, which was C-USA football-only, opted to become an independent in that sport again.

 With the loss of these members, CUSA lured six schools from other conferences: UCF and Marshall from the MAC, as well as Rice, SMU, Tulsa, and later UTEP from the WAC.
 UCF played in the MAC for football only; for all other sports, it was a member of the Atlantic Sun Conference (ASUN).

 With CUSA's membership now consisting of 12 schools, all of which sponsor football, the conference adopted a two-division alignment.